SartajBhuvaji/Brain-Tumor-Classification-Using-Deep-Learning-Algorithms/README.md

     Problem Definition

-    To Detect and Classify Brain Tumors using CNN and ANN as an asset of Deep Learning and to examine the position of the tumor.
+    To Detect and Classify Brain Tumors using CNN and TL.

   </p>
 </div>